Run Oregon Community Bloggers

 Geli Heidelberger – Geli became a regular runner after moving to Oregon in 2007.
 She has run many 5k’s, a handful of half marathons, and most every distance in between, but her favorite distance is the 10k.
 She enjoys scenic routes, and is happy to sacrifice time in favor of enjoying the experience.

-Annette Vaughan – Annette is a runner, owns her own personal training studio, and is involved with directing the Get A Clue Scavenger Run and Canby Dahlia Run.
+Annette Vaughan – Annette is a runner, owns her own personal training studio, and is a former race director.
 She began running at the age of 30 and became hooked after her first race (even though she is a self-proclaimed slow runner.)
 She enjoys small local races from 5Ks to half-marathons, with a 30K on the books as her longest run ever.
-She believes in the mantra that our bodies were designed to move and the more we move, the better we feel.
+She believes that our bodies were designed to move and the more we move, the better we feel.
+In addition to running; she enjoys obstacle course races, kayaking, biking, and just being outside doing things!

 Tung Yin – Tung is a law professor at Lewis & Clark Law School by day, and runner much of the rest of the time.
 He got off the couch in January 2011 and has been obsessed with running ever since.
 Sometimes he manages to combine running with his other obsession (TV) by streaming videos while on the treadmill.